Phishing attacks certainly aren’t what they used to be when they originated in the mid-1990s.

 That’s why it’s more important now than ever before for your business to stay protected against phishing attacks.

-And most experts would agree that when it comes to protecting your data, anti-phishing software is the best place to start.
+And most experts would agree that when it comes to protecting your data, anti-phishing solutions is the best place to start.

 How Does Anti-Phishing Software Work?